How Do I Remove My Signature From a Petition?

 Removing your signature from a petition is governed by Utah Code 20A-7-105(8) and 20A-1-1003.
 Under Utah law, an individual who has signed an initiative petition may request that their signature be removed.

-To do so, you must submit a written request asking that your signature be removed from the specific initiative petition.
-Your request should include:
+You must draft a written request asking that your signature be removed from the specific initiative petition.
+Your request must include:

 • Your full name

-• Your residential address as it appeared when you signed the petition
+• Your residential address (exactly as it appeared when you signed the petition)

 • The name or subject of the initiative petition